faceyspacey/extract-css-chunks-webpack-plugin/README.md

 The functionality is still available to you via chunk flushing, and it can come in super handy when needing to easily resolve style assets as urls that might need to be passed to a third party.

+#BETA TESTING WEBPACK 4

+If you want to test this alpha branch, which is currently not published to the NPM registry.

+Add the following to your package.json file, then `npm i`

+    "extract-css-chunks-webpack-plugin": "git+ssh://git@github.com/zackljackson/extract-css-chunks-webpack-plugin.git#webpack-4",

 ##Webpack 4 Standalone Installation:

 If you are just looking for something that works like `mini-css-extract-plugin` but with HMR.
 Then look no further